rackerlabs/rackspace-how-to/content/rackspace-monitoring/resolve-out-of-date-error-for-raxmon-ssl-certificate.md

 product_url: rackspace-monitoring
 ---

-This article covers how to manually update the **cacert.pem** file to avoid Secure Socket Layer (SSL) verification errors that you might see when viewing or accessing monitoring entities by using the Raxmon client.
+This article shows you how to update the **cacert.pem** file manually to avoid Secure Socket Layer (SSL) verification errors that you might see when viewing or accessing monitoring entities by using the Raxmon client.